siavcom/web-ones-technology/README.md

 - Download the back-end framework from https://github.com/siavcom/VFP-NODE and extract it in a folder.
 - Make a company folder in the back-end folder/app/empresas/`<`your company name`>`
-- Copy a sample folder company in the company folder
+- Copy a example folder company in the company folder
-- Rename the sample folder to your company name
+- Rename the example folder to your company name
 - Change the db.config.js file and use your SQL Server connection parameters
 - Open a terminal in the back-end folder and run node server_socket.js